fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/gfqnj2oc/) to edit the above gauge.

-## Configure real time updates using server-side script
+## Configure Realtime Updates Using Server-side Script

 Use the following parameters to configure real time updates using server-side scripts: